peter-tackage/genetic-sound/README.md

 - Trial enforcing minimum lengths for the clips?
 - Trial generating clips as a single cycle/buffer and repeating, rather than calculating.
     - This could reduce the time to generate a population.
+- Trial using a selector weighted by actual fitness, not by rank.
+Standout Individuals should be preferred.

 # Helpful Info